LaunchCodeEducation/data-analysis/src/chapters/class-relationships/coding-inheritance.rst

 .. admonition:: Question

-   Which object has access to the ``pupils`` attribute of the Felis class?
+   Which objects listed below have access to the ``pupils`` attribute of the Felis class?

    a. ``sand_cat`` only
    b. ``sand_cat``, ``tiger``, and ``tabby_cat``